 Softbox lights are professional video setups similar to those seen on television.
 These often include high-intensity lights, such as CFL or LED bulbs, and a softbox to disperse the light.

-Furthermore, a softbox on either side of the subject is required for equal toned illumination to eliminate shadows.
+Furthermore, a softbox on either side of the subject is required for equal-toned illumination to eliminate shadows.

-You may choose Fovitec’s budget-friendly solution, which includes a 2x105W studio lighting kit, or you can design your kit by selecting innovative and high-quality continuous lights and softboxes from Godox.
+Alternatively, you can design your kit by selecting innovative and high-quality continuous lights and softboxes from Godox.

 4. Audio And Microphones

 The sound in the video contributes to half of the experience.
 The depth and quality of the sound play an essential part in immersing your audience in the situation.

 When the audio is poor, you immediately skip the content.